franklin050187/cosmo/readme.md

  WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-File uploaded to the site are under the Attribution 4.0 International (CC BY 4.0)
+File uploaded to the site are under the Attribution 4.0 International (CC BY 4.0) unless stated otherwise in the description

 You are free to: